 Safe Sleep for Babies

-There has been a dramatic decrease in numbers of baby deaths since the 90's when safe sleep recommendations were introduced and it was recommended that babies sleep on their backs.
+There has been a dramatic decrease in the number of baby deaths since the 90s when safe sleep recommendations were introduced, and it was recommended that babies sleep on their backs.

-According to the CDC, There are still about 3,500 sleep-related deaths among US babies each year.
-Yet 22% of mothers report not placing their baby on his or her back to sleep, though it is recommended and 39% report using soft bedding, though strongly discouraged.
+According to the CDC, there are still about 3,500 sleep-related deaths among US babies each year.
+Yet 22% of mothers report not placing their baby on their back to sleep, though it is recommended, and 39% report using soft bedding, though strongly discouraged.

 Here are four tips to keep your baby safe while sleeping.

-1. Place baby on his or her back for all sleep times - naps and at night.
+- Place baby on their back for all sleep times - naps and at night.

-3. Keep soft bedding like blankets, bumpers, pillows, stuffed animals and toys out of baby's sleep area.
+- Keep soft bedding like blankets, bumpers, pillows, stuffed animals and toys out of the baby's sleep area.

-4. Have baby share your room, not your bed.
+- Have the baby share your room, not your bed.